This article has been medically reviewed by Dr. Jonathan Kaplan M.D., M.P.H

 On the other hand, thousands of people undergo rhinoplasty for medical reasons.
 Cleft lip/palate, nose injuries, and deviated septum are the most common medical reasons for the procedure.
 Whatever the reason, let’s discuss the cost.

 Rhinoplasty is a complex procedure.
-While the average cost of a rhinoplasty is around $5,000, the cost can range from $3,000 to $15,000.
-In 2017 the average price of a nose job was $5,125, while in 2019 the average cost went up to $5,409.
+According to Dr. Kaplan of Pacific Heights Plastic Surgery, a rhinoplasty costs $7,352 on average.
+Though depending on the type of rhinoplasty, the cost can range from $3,000 to $15,000.
+The American Society of Plastic surgeons have the average cost to be slightly lower.
+In 2017 the average price of a nose job according to the ASPS was $5,125, while in 2019 the average cost went up to $5,409.
 The cost of each procedure is subject to the individual differences and difficulties involved in each.

 It’s also important to note that usually when people reference the price of a rhinoplasty, they’re only discussing the surgeon’s fee.
 There can be numerous other expenses related to the operation that are left out of that price altogether.
 They often don’t include surgical consultations, the cost of anesthesia, fees associated with the operating room and/or facility where the surgery takes place, postoperative care, or the cost of any prescription medications.
 Anesthesia can cost $800-$2,000 and the facility fees can range from $1,000-$3,000.